Sandra Susanibar-Adaniya, MD, MS Assistant Professor of Medicine, Hospital of the University of Pennsylvania,

 Professor of Medicine, Director, Leukemia Program, The University of Chicago Medicine, Chicago, IL

 Dr. Olatoyosi Odenike, MD, is an expert in the care of adults with leukemia, chronic myeloproliferative diseases, and myelodysplastic syndromes.
 She specializes in all types of treatment for these diseases, including blood and bone marrow stem cell transplant.
 An active researcher, Dr. Odenike is involved in the development of novel therapeutic agents for the treatment of acute and chronic leukemias and chronic myeloproliferative diseases.
 The ultimate goal of her research is to improve treatment options for patients with these diseases.
 Dr. Odenike is the principal investigator on a number of clinical trials investigating molecularly targeted agents in this patient population.
 These clinical trials also integrate laboratory studies to evaluate the effect that these agents have on cancer cells.
-Dr. Odenike received her medical education at the University of Ibadan College of Medicine.
-She completed her residency in internal medicine at the University of Illinois at Chicago, where she also pursued a fellowship in hematology and oncology.

 Robert Orlowski, MD, PhD